grahamcarlyle/dojo-scalajs-intro/README.md

 * Replace the call to the global jQuery with a call to the scalajs-jquery one
 * re-compile and view your changes
 * Use your IDE to explore the types

+## Add a UI to the prime number generater

+* Add a form to the web page that has an input and a button
+* add a method `onClick` that uses jQuery to take the contents of the input and call the prime number function with it as the limit parameter
+* add a div to the web page
+* Change the `onClick` method to set the contents of the div with the calculated primes
+* register the `onClick` method as a click handler for the button using jQuery